rayzapata/project_classification_phishing/README.md

 ### III.
 Data Context
 ---

 The data utilized throughout this project was acquired from [Kaggle](https://www.kaggle.com/shashwatwork/phishing-dataset-for-machine-learning).
 This data was collected by [*Choon Lin Tan*](https://data.mendeley.com/datasets/h3cgnj8hft/1) and prepared for machine learning by Kaggle user *Shashwat Tiwari*.
-The data has been prepared in a manner that makes significant acquire and preparation unnecessary; however, much of the initial data will be unused to achieve the goals of this project.
+The data has been prepared in a manner that makes significant preparation unnecessary; however, much of the initial data will be unused to achieve the goals of this project.

 #### Data Dictionary